 Here are some examples:

-1. Red Blood Cells: These cells are specialists in transport.
-They have a unique, disk-like shape and are filled with a molecule called hemoglobin that can carry oxygen from your lungs to the rest of your body.
+- Red Blood Cells: These cells are specialists in transport.
+They possess a unique, disk-like shape and contain a molecule called hemoglobin that carries oxygen from your lungs to the rest of your body.

 But here’s the cool part – all these specialized cells originally come from the same type of cell: a stem cell.
 Stem cells are like kids who haven’t chosen a career yet.
 Under the right conditions, they can differentiate into any type of cell, whether it’s a neuron, a muscle cell, or a red blood cell.
 This process is controlled by the activation and deactivation of different genes within the stem cell.